risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 Change data capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.

+You can use event streaming systems like Kafka, Pular, or Kinesis to stream changes from MySQL, PostgreSQL, and TiDB to RisingWave.
+In this case, you will need an additional CDC tool to stream the changes from the database and specify the corresponding formats when ingesting the streams into RisingWave.

-RisingWave provides native MySQL and PostgreSQL CDC connectors.
+RisingWave also provides native MySQL and PostgreSQL CDC connectors.
 With these CDC connectors, you can ingest CDC data from these databases directly, without setting up additional services like Kafka.

-If Kafka is part of your technical stack, you can connect Kafka to RisingWave to ingest CDC data in the form of Kafka topics from databases into RisingWave.
-You need to use a CDC tool such as [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), [Maxwell's daemon](https://maxwells-daemon.io/), or [TiCDC](https://docs.pingcap.com/tidb/dev/ticdc-overview) to produce CDC messages and send them to Kafka topics.

-If Pulsar is part of your technical stack, you can connect Pulsar to RisingWave to ingest CDC data in the form of Pulsar topics from databases into RisingWave.
-You need to use a CDC tool such as the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), or the [Canal source connector](https://pulsar.apache.org/docs/2.11.x/io-canal-source/) to produce CDC messages and send them to Pulsar topics.

-If Kinesis is part of your technical stack, you can connect Kinesis to RisingWave to ingest CDC data in the form of Kinesis data streams from databases into RisingWave.
-You need to use a CDC tool such as [Maxwell's daemon](https://maxwells-daemon.io/), [AWS DMS](https://aws.amazon.com/blogs/big-data/stream-change-data-to-amazon-kinesis-data-streams-with-aws-dms/), or the [Debezium embedded engine](https://debezium.io/blog/2018/08/30/streaming-mysql-data-changes-into-kinesis/) to produce CDC messages and send them to Kinesis data streams.

-This topic describes the configurations for using RisingWave to ingest CDC data from a message broker.
 For complete step-to-step guides about using the native CDC connector to ingest MySQL and PostgreSQL data, see [Ingest data from MySQL](../guides/ingest-from-mysql-cdc.md) and [Ingest data from PostgreSQL](../guides/ingest-from-postgres-cdc.md).
-For completeness, instructions about using additional CDC tools and a message broker to ingest CDC data are also included in these two topics.
+This topic only describes the configurations for using RisingWave to ingest CDC data from an event streaming system.

 For RisingWave to ingest CDC data, you must create a table (`CREATE TABLE`) with primary keys and connector settings.
 This is different from creating a standard source, as CDC data needs to be persisted in RisingWave to ensure correctness.